dan-weaver/alext/src/pages/issues/campaign-finance.md

 purpose of preventing voter fraud.
 We must fight against these types of dangerous efforts to discourage and exclude voters.

-Alex is also a proponent of states' expanding early voting hours and polling locations and instituting automatic voter registration.
+Alex is also a proponent of states expanding early voting hours and polling locations and instituting automatic voter registration.